Module 1: Introduction to Paolo Sorrentino

 Yes, the course is delivered entirely online with 24/7 access to learning materials.
 You can study at your convenience from any device with an internet connection.

-Dive into the world of Russian cinema through the lens of S…
+Explore the world of cinematography through the lens of fem…

 Disclaimer: This certificate is not intended to replace or serve as an equivalent to obtaining a formal degree or diploma.
 This programme is structured for professional enrichment and is offered independently of any formal accreditation framework.